MSc in Data Science

-MSc in Data Science

->

-> - When you're looking to find the right place to study, some things really matter.
+- When you're looking to find the right place to study, some things really matter.
 For Birkbeck students, it's our reputation and the quality of our teaching

-> - The programme starts in October each year.
+- The programme starts in October each year.
 Applications should be made online (a link will be available soon).
-Interviews begin in mid-January.
-Home applicants are invited for an interview that contains a short aptitude test.
+Applicants are invited for a short online aptitude test.
 Studying the aptitude test notes helps applicants in preparing for the test.

-> - Your applications will be processed by the College Registry and we will be in touch to tell you what to do next.
+- Your applications will be processed by the College Registry and we will be in touch to tell you what to do next.